ncatlab/nlab-content/pages/5824.md

 Then:

-1. if the right square is a pullback, then the total rectangle is a pullback precisely if the left sqzuare is a pullback.
+1. if the right square is a pullback, then the total rectangle is a pullback precisely if the left square is a pullback.

 1. if the left square is a [[pushout]], then the total rectangle is a pushout precisely if the right square is a pushout.